What is H1N1 influenza?

 How is H1N1 influenza diagnosed?

-Your caregiver will examine you and ask if you have other health conditions.
+Your healthcare provider will examine you and ask if you have other health conditions.
 Tell him if you have traveled recently or been around sick people or animals.
-Tell your caregiver if you are pregnant.
+Tell your healthcare provider if you are pregnant.
 You may need the following tests:

 - Nose or throat sample: A sample of fluid is collected from your nose or throat and tested for the H1N1 influenza virus.

-- Culture: This test helps caregivers learn which germ is causing your illness.
+- Culture: This test helps healthcare providers learn which germ is causing your illness.
 Fluid samples from your nose or throat are collected and tested.

 How is H1N1 influenza treated?